RingerInteractive/Ringer-wiki/docs/intro.md

 ## Ringer Feature

 ### From “Unknown Caller” To Answered Call
- Nearly 90% of consumers don’t answer calls from unknow numbers.
+ Nearly 90% of consumers don’t answer calls from unknown numbers.
 With more than 50.5 billion robocalls made in 2021, can you blame them?

 - Problem 1: